sofiagermer/FEUP-CGRA/tp1/README.md

 ## TP 1 Notes

-- In exercise 1 we observed X
+- In exercise 1 we observed
 - In exercise 2 we had difficulties in Y